partharamanujam/gwcsshbs/Readme.md

   ![Templates-Layout](layout.jpg)

   There are other useful templates which are used as building blocks for the pages.
-Please view the partials-folder in templates for other avaialble templates.
+Please view the partials & helpers folder in templates.

 ### GroundworkCSS & Documentation